ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/streamline-cli.md

   See our [example report](/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/example) to learn more about how to interpret the results.

+## Capturing a system-wide profile

+To capture a system-wide profile, which captures all processes and threads, run `sl-record` with the `-S yes` option and omit the `-A ...` application-specific option and following arguments.

+In systems without the kernel patches, system-wide profiles can capture the top-down metrics.
+To keep the captures to a usable size, it may be necessary to limit the duration of the profiles to less than 5 minutes.

+## Capturing top-down metrics without the kernel patches

+To capture top-down metrics in a system without the kernel patches there are three options available.

+To capture a system-wide profile, which captures all processes and threads, run with the `-S yes` option and omit the `-A ...` application-specific option and following arguments.
+To keep the captures to a usable size, it may be necessary to limit the duration of the profiles to less than 5 minutes

+To reliably capture single-threaded application profile, add the `--inherit no` option to the command line.
+However, in this mode metrics are only captured for the first thread in the application process and any child threads or processes are ignored.

+For multi-threaded applications, the tool provides an experimental option, `--inherit poll`, which uses polling to spot new child threads and inject the instrumentation.
+This allows metrics to be captured for a multi-threaded application, but has some limitations:

+* Short-lived threads may not be detected by the polling.
+* Attaching perf to new threads without inherit support requires many new file descriptors to be created per thread.
+This can result the application failing to open files due to the process hitting its inode limit.

 ## Minimizing profiling application impact

 The `sl-record` application requires some portion of the available processor time to capture the data and prepare it for storage.
 When profiling a system with a high number of CPU cores, Arm recommends that you leave a small number of cores free so that the profiler can run in parallel without impacting the application.
 You can achieve this in two different ways: